TV Meio Norte Piauí: TV Meio Norte (1995-present)

 On January 1, 1995, marking the definitive start of a new phase, TV Timon was renamed TV Meio Norte, as a reference to the Brazilian subregion which converges the states of Maranhão and Piauí, like the station.The idea for the name appeared during the inauguration of the new headquarters in Teresina, when the then senator José Sarney spoke to those present and mentioned that the station "was being established in the mid-north of the country".
 With the move to the east side of the Parnaíba River, TV Meio Norte expanded its coverage area with the installation of microwave relay stations from the state company ETELPI.
 In May that year, the station started maintaining its own system of relayers, with the beginning of its satellite broadcasts, becoming the first television station in Latin America using an Intelsat transponder for this end.

 This expansion, however, was not exclusively limited to Piauí.
 As means to promote its Poupa Ganha lottery, created in May 1995 by Grupo Meio Norte and experiencing rapid nationwide expansion, the station expanded its signal to the capitals of Maranhão and Ceará, from September 13, 1997.
 In São Luís, the station went on air on UHF channel 28, a Serviço Especial de Televisão por Assinatura (TVA) license owned by Sistema Mirante de Comunicação (whose owner, Fernando Sarney, was an aide of Paulo Guimarães) and inactive until then.
 In Fortaleza, it rented Canal 54 Fortaleza, owned by businessman Raimundo Anselmo Mororó and up until then relayed MTV Brasil.
-In both cities, SBT was served by local affiliates (TV Difusora e TV Cidade, respectively), and in order not to cause conflict with them, athe relayers started airing CNT when TV Meio Norte was not showing local programming.
+In both cities, SBT was served by local affiliates (TV Difusora e TV Cidade, respectively), and in order not to cause conflict with them, the relayers started airing CNT when TV Meio Norte was not showing local programming.
 The Fortaleza relay station ended up relaying SBT, in the period between October 1998 and JAnuary 1999, when the network had no affiliate in the region between its disaffiliation with TV Cidade (which joined Record) and its agreement with TV Jangadeiro.